sandole/nextjs-blog/data/authors/default.md

 2. Web Development: As the title suggests, I have implemented a personal blog using NextJS, React and TailwindCSS.
 I chose NextJS for the fastest server side rendering and easy template accesses and TailwindCSS for beautiful pre-made components that I felt was easy to imbed into this blog.
 The source code for this blog is available in my github where interested people can visit and view my coding writing practices.

 3. Other contents: The contents of this blog contains information about how I develop myself throughout my career.
-I have documented information about full-stack web development, implementing cloud solutions, containerization and DevSecOps topics.
+I have documented information about full-stack web development, implementing cloud solutions and DevSecOps topics.
 Continue reading this blog to hopefully some useful information for yourself!